attentionmech/tokenbender/README.md

 the demo which is initialised in the bootstrap function uses tcpdump (which needs sudo). you can replace it with any other source of data for your use case.

+also this needs ollama right now for the demo. but otherwise just change the steps.
+Or remove LLMs all together and just use any commands and run the grpah!